Largonarco/RateX/README.md

 ## Rate Limiting Strategies

 Redis transactions (MULTI / EXEC) are used to implement ACID to some extent with optimistic concurrency control using WATCH.
 A simple queueing mechanism is used to queue requests that are rate limited to execute later.
+The implementation uses hash slots (`{strategy:key}`) to ensure atomic, isolated, and consistent operations even in a Redis cluster environment, preventing key migration issues and maintaining data consistency across nodes.

 1. **Fixed Window**